Step 1: Apply Online

 extenuating circumstances that can be verified (verified documented accidents, illness, or other circumstances beyond the student’s control).
 Complete a Loss of Enrollment Appeal Form by the college established deadline.
-For Spring 2015, the college established deadline is Friday, October 10th at 5PM.
+For Summer 2015, the college established deadline is Monday, March 9th at 5PM and

 How to Add a Class